Motion De Novo Hearings in Wisconsin

-I receive a lot of questions about Motions De Novo?
+We receive numerous questions regarding Motions De Novo?
 What are they?
-What is the time line for appealing?
+What is the timeline for appealing?
 Are you limited on appeal to only those issues that were raised at the first hearing, or can the court consider other issues or new issues that arise?
 Can the trial court refuse to do a de novo review?
 What type of court hearing is required?
 How does a De Novo review differ from a general motion to review?

 Being allowed a second chance for someone aggrieved by a decision or order of a court commissioner is an important and valuable statutory right that a litigant has, and while there are not that large a number of those individuals who file de novo reviews, while adding to the stress of the daily onslaught of motions, pretrials, final hearings and trials that courts need to conduct, the trial courts are required to provide a brand new hearing to give a person aggrieved a second chance.